wiwiewei18/basecode-be-node-js/README.md

 ## Introduction

 This Node.js base code project provides a foundation for building server-side applications using Node.js.
-It includes a basic structure, essential dependencies, and common configurations to kickstart your development process.
+It implements the **Model-View-Controller-Service (MVCS)** architecture to ensure modularity, scalability, and maintainability.
+The structure is designed to separate concerns, making the application easier to understand and extend.

 ## Table of Contents